 What’s My Role in Recovery?

-Additionally, you can allow your loved one to be more independent.
+You can allow your loved one to be more independent.
 It is important that “caretaking” ceases and the addict is given the opportunity to practice self-care.